hlblue6/GCERlib-2015/README.md

-The create folder was copied and pasted from opencode: https://github.com/normanadvanced/OpenCode
+The "create" folder was copied and pasted from opencode: https://github.com/normanadvanced/OpenCode

 Many of the designs for this lib were also taken from opencode.